 The holiday shopping season can bring both happy and upsetting experiences.
 People shop around for memorable gifts for their loved ones.
-They are much more likely to wonder off the beaten track than any other time.
+They are much more likely to wander off the beaten track than any other time.
 If you’re in retail business, this means that you have a wonderful opportunity to gain new customers… or lose the old ones.

 Here’s how to make new friends this holiday season, keeping the good old loyal customers, too.
 The key point is to impress all of your customers with excellent customer service.
 Holidays can be tense but they pose a marvelous opportunity to make your customer loyalty skyrocket.
 Here are five tips on how to boost customer service this month.

 People not only expect gifts for themselves but are pressed for gift ideas.
 Help them by handing out nice universal gifts like a little box of chocolates, so they can surprise their partner or kids.
 A few nice touches can go a long way.
-Offer water, coffee and refreshments that aren’t too messy; apples will do just fine to show your cordiality.
+Offer water, coffee, and refreshments that aren’t too messy; apples will do just fine to show your cordiality.
 And there’s nothing more a tired shopper appreciates than a chair to rest for a minute.

 It’s the best time to surprise buyers with a complimentary gift card or give them extra loyalty points for returning to your shop with their friends.
 Offer free delivery service to registered clients.
 If you can mobilize your budget, send flowers and gifts to loyal customers or the ones who sign up for a loyalty card.
 Be creative, and don’t forget your existing clients.